School Psychology - Ed.S.

 |SPSY 77973||CONSULTATION IN THE HELPING PROFESSIONS||3|

-Students must complete SPSY 77992 for two semesters, 6 credit hours each.
-An academic year internship under supervision of the faculty and a qualified school psychologist in public schools is required.
+Student must complete SPSY 77992 for two semesters, 6 credit hours each.
+An academic Year internship under supervision of the faculty and a qualified school psychologist in public schools is required.
 Course requirements need to be successfully completed prior to the internship.

 - Upon admission to the Ed.S. degree program, students will be assigned an advisor.

-- State/Federal background checks are required for all field-based experiences.
+- Annual State/Federal background checks are required for all field-based experiences.

-Candidates seeking School Psychologist licensure are required to pass Praxis II test School Psychologist (0401) or the domain specific School Psychology Ohio Assessment for Educators test.
+Candidates seeking School Psychologist licensure are required to pass the ETS Praxis II School Psychologist test or the domain specific School Psychology Ohio Assessment for Educators test.